Kiliaen Van Rensselaer (businessman)

 Kiliaen Drackett Van Rensselaer (born c.
 1970) is an American business executive and philanthropist.
 Van Rensselaer is the founder and CEO of Insurrection Media.
 He is a member of the prominent Van Rensselaer family.

 Early life

 Kiliaen Drackett Van Rensselaer was born in 1970, the second son of Alexander Taylor Van Rensselaer (b.
 1934) and Sallie Bolton Van Rensselaer (née Drackett).
-He had an older brother, Alexander Rogers Van Rensselaer (1968-2003), who was an artist and visionary, and died only aged 35 in Marina del Rey, California.
-His parents ran gourmet food retail stores called "Hay Day," which was eventfully bought in 1999 by Sutton Place Gourmet and re-branded as Balducci's.
+He had an older brother, Alexander Rogers Van Rensselaer (1968–2003), who was an artist, and died aged 35 in Marina del Rey, California.
+His parents ran gourmet food retail stores called Hay Day, which were bought in 1999 by Sutton Place Gourmet and re-branded as Balducci's.

 He attended Fairfield Country Day School, an all boys school in Fairfield, Connecticut, followed by St. George's School, in Middletown, Rhode Island Van Rensselaer was an American history major at Trinity College.

 Career

 Van Rensselaer began his career holding various marketing roles including brand manager at Colgate-Palmolive and Heinz, and vice president of marketing at Tickets.com, a start-up that became publicly traded B2B and B2C ticketing solutions and software provider for live events.
 It was under Van Rensselaer's leadership that Tickets.com formed a strategic alliance with Visa USA, rolling out integrated marketing programs that encouraged Visa cardholders to take advantage of the comprehensive offering of live events available through Tickets.com’s multi-channel distribution system.